Harvia: The era of Tapani Harvia (1950–1989)

-Tapani Harvia made the first Harvia woodburning stove for his own use in 1950, and Taidetakomo Harvia was founded in Jyväskylä in 1950.
+Tapani Harvia made the first Harvia woodburning stove for his own use in 1950.
 The first woodburning stove for sale was completed in the mid-1950s.
-By the end of the decade, Harvia's main product had become the sauna stove.
-The brand of the heaters was Har-Ve.
-About 500 heaters were sold annually.
+By the end of the decade sauna heaters had become Harvia's main product with about 500 sold annually.
 In 1958 the company was renamed Takomo T Harvia Ky and in 1961 it was renamed Harvia Ky.

-Harvia manufactured about a thousand heaters a year and employed five people.
-Risto Harvia (born 1948) joined the company in 1966 and Kullervo Harvia at the end of the decade.
+In the early 1960s, the production of continuously heated heaters began.
+By the decade's end, Harvia manufactured about a thousand heaters a year.

-Harvia moved from Jyväskylä to Muurame in 1972 to its own 500 square meter industrial hall.
-Pertti Harvia and Sari Harvia-Jyllinmaa joined the company in the mid-1970s.
+Harvia moved from Jyväskylä to Muurame in 1972 to its own industrial hall.
+Harvia's adult kids joined the company in the mid-1970s.
 Risto Harvia started as CEO in 1977.
-By the end of the decade, the production had grown to about 6,000 heaters per year with 12 employees.

 Harvia Ky changed from being a limited liability company to Harvia Oy in 1980.
 Tapani Harvia retired and served as chairman of the board.
 In addition to wood-burning stoves, Harvia began manufacturing electric stoves in the early 1980s.
-In the end of the decade, the company employed 32 people and manufactured approximately 20,000 wood-fired and 5,000 electric heaters per year.
+In the end of the decade the company manufactured approximately 20,000 wood-fired and 5,000 electric heaters per year.

-Harvia shares (“HARVIA”) are listed on the Nasdaq Helsinki Ltd and are registered in the Finnish Book-Entry Register maintained by Euroclear Finland Ltd.
+International growth (1990–2013)

+Growth continued in the 1990s, when the company started exporting to Central Europe, Eastern Europe, Russia and the United States.